This guide is a brief introduction to the world of selvedge denim, and is dedicated to the small but vibrant community that loves it.

 Enter structure.
 Will produce stronger fade characteristics than classic weight, but will take a few wears to break in.

 Ride 'em cowboy.
 A labor of love that wants to be tamed.
 Should reward you with strong fade patterns for years to come.

 There are many different types of selvedge denim to choose from.
 Neppy denim pulls weft yarn through the fabric to create a "popcorn" effect; slubby denim utilizes uneven warp threads to create crosshatches and a textured hand; denim can be red, grey or green cast; and there's different fabric compositions with touches of elastane, polyester and kevlar, just to name a few.

 Crosshatching (indicated by horizontal white wisps) are caused by slub.

 At FITTED Underground, we have a core line of selvedge denim products that are tried and true, and will produce beautiful fades over time.
 We also drop more exotic selvedge styles from time to time, so definitely subscribe to our newsletter for the latest product updates.

 Selvedge denim are part of that small, rarefied world of products that get better with age.
-But perhaps more than any other, they tell your story.
-Which is why selvedge denim may make great jeans, but in the end it's you that makes selvedge denim great.
+Perhaps more than any other fabric, they tell your story.
+Which is why selvedge denim make great jeans, but it's you that makes selvedge denim great.